Virginia Tech® home

 Eduardo Camps Moreno , bio

-Dr. Camps Moreno is a Presidential Postdoctoral Fellow working with Dr. Gretchen Matthews, with a research focus in algebraic coding theory.
+Dr. Camps Moreno is a Presidential Postdoctoral Fellow with a research focus in algebraic coding theory.
+He is mentored by Gretchen Matthews.

 • Bio Item